 We’ve already looked at the modes of the C major scale, and we’ve also looked at the modes that have that happy, major sound.
 Now we turn our attention to modes that have a minor third – that is, the third note of the mode itself is 1 1/2 steps from the root.

 In the last music theory blog article, I introduced you to the odd and sometimes dissonant chords derived from the melodic minor scale.
-This time we’ll look at the prettier-but-slightly-aloof older sisters of the melodic minor chords: Chords of the Harmonic Minor scale.
-This article will explain how to derive the chords from this dramatic scale,…
+This time we’ll look at the prettier-but-slightly-aloof older sisters of the melodic minor chords: harmonic minor chords.
+This article will explain how to derive the chords from this dramatic scale, and provide some…

 Even the very-much known major and minor scales are just ancient modes.
 In this article I want to take a closer look at modes and how many players use them, but actually don’t know that they use them.